-Welcome to the What to Process part of your lesson!
-You will be given activities to display and enhance your skills in social dancing at the same time formulate your understandings as regards the benefits of such activities to your fitness and well-being.
-As you go on and overcome the challenges provided for you, you will learn that together, dancing activities will be more fun and exciting, without knowing that you are at the same time improving your fitness and your social skills.
+In this phase, learners will be provided with activities to display and enhance their skills in social dancing and at the same time formulate their understandings of its benefits to their fitness and well-being.
+As you go on and overcome the challenges provided, you will learn that dancing is fun and exciting.
+It also improves your fitness and social skills.
 What are you waiting for?
 Get on to the dance floor and show what you've got!

-ACTIVITY 1: Come On, Introduce Yourself!
+ACTIVITY 1: Come on, introduce yourself!

-In this activity, you will get acquainted with one another as you dance the music out and say something about yourself as the music stops.
+In this activity, learners will be acquainted with one another as they dance to the music and they will say something about themselves as the music stops.
 This will determine who among the class are already capable of dancing and those who need more dance lessons.

 - CD/VCD/DVD Player

 - Speaker

 - Chair

-- Objective:

-- Activate learners' prior skills necessary for the teacher to differentiate his/her activities.